voxpupuli/plumbing/share/governance.md

 The PMC doesn't have specific roles or a chairperson.

 At the moment, IRC is our main communication channel.
 PMC members should be present in our `#voxpupuli-pmc` channel on freenode.
 Also we have some gpg-encrypted credentials and a few repositories require gpg-signed commits, so a PMC member also needs a gpg key.

+#### PMC Onboarding

+After people got elected, they need to be onboarded by a former PMC member:

+* Add the new people to the [Project-Maintainers](https://github.com/orgs/voxpupuli/teams/project-maintainers) group on github, remove former PMC members if desired (this role is not exclusively for PMC members)
+* Try to establish a gpg relationship between all PMC members
+* Add new gpg keys to [our plumbing repository](https://github.com/voxpupuli/plumbing/blob/master/recipients.txt) and remove old keys
+* Ensure that everybody can [decrypt and encrypt](https://github.com/voxpupuli/plumbing#gpg) our secrets
+* Add the mail address from all new members to [our pmc@voxpupuli.org](https://app.mailgun.com/app/lists/pmc%40voxpupuli.org) mailing list and remove former members
+* Promote every PMC member to an [owner](https://groups.io/g/voxpupuli/members?p=,mods,,0,0,0,0) for our mailing list
+* Ensure that they have a bouncer in at least `#voxpupuli-pmc`

 ### Specialized Roles